Print Bookmark

 Children

-2. Huntington, EARL OF HUNTINGDON Henry of, b.
-1114, Scotland Find all individuals with events at this location, d.
-12 Jun 1152, Scotland Find all individuals with events at this location (Age 38 years) [natural]
++1.
+Huntington, EARL OF HUNTINGDON Henry of, b.
+1114, Scotland Find all individuals with events at this locationd.
+12 Jun 1152, Scotland Find all individuals with events at this location (Age 38 years) [Father: natural] [Mother: natural]

-3. Scotland, Malcolm Prince of, b.
-Abt 1113, Of, Scotland Find all individuals with events at this location [natural]
+2. Scotland, Malcolm Prince of, b.
+Abt 1113, Of, Scotland Find all individuals with events at this location [Father: natural] [Mother: natural]

-5. Scotland, PRINCESS Hodierna of, b.
-Abt 1117, Scotland Find all individuals with events at this location, d.
-Abt 1140, Scotland Find all individuals with events at this location (Age 23 years) [natural]
+4. Scotland, PRINCESS Hodierna of, b.
+Abt 1117, Scotland Find all individuals with events at this locationd.
+Abt 1140, Scotland Find all individuals with events at this location (Age 23 years) [Father: natural] [Mother: natural]

 Family ID F2119 Group Sheet | Family Chart